 The school really hopes that a kind soul will come forward to sponsor uniforms for the 2017 intake.
 There will be 12 students joining Oshika Junior High School.
 Their uniform “sets” include not only general day uniforms, but also bags, shoes, and sportswear.
 Each student is carefully measured and each uniform made so that it will last for the entire three years.
 The uniforms are all made locally, so the money stays in the local economy.
 And payment for the uniforms is not required until March 2017, so there is plenty of time for any interested sponsor to do any fundraising.
 Please let me know if you are even a little bit interested.

-NOTE: since writing this blog post the Japanese community from Oxford have requested that the ¥260,000 they raised at the June event where I gave a speech, should go towards the uniforms for the 2017 intake AND the school have stated that the parents will be paying for the sportswear themselves, so the amount currently needed for uniforms in 2017 is now ¥304,000 (about £2100 or $2650).
+NOTE: since writing this blog post the Japanese community from Oxford have requested that the ¥260,000 they raised at the June 2016 event where I gave a speech, should go towards the uniforms for the 2017 intake AND the school have stated that the parents will be paying for the sportswear themselves.
+In addition, Liane Wakabayashi, a long-term resident of Japan, contributed ¥100,000 to the 2017 intake’s school uniforms.
+The 2018 intake’s uniforms are also being provided by an individual sponsor.
+If you are interested in sponsoring the 2019 intake’s (¥329,000) please get in touch.